 Equity ownership can provide a path to generational wealth, especially in early- and growth-stage private companies and small businesses.
-Planning for the short and long-term tax implications of your equity can get complicated, especially if you plan to gift your equity to future generations.
+However, planning for the short and long-term tax implications of your equity can get complicated if you're planning to gift your equity to future generations.

 Strategizing for equity transfers can help you optimize the tax-efficient growth of your assets over the long term and avoid adverse tax consequences.
 In this article, we’ll cover everything you need to know about federal estate taxes and gift taxes for equity.